capucineboh/sphinx-tm-template/source/index.rst

     You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Création du site internet destiné au Comité Etudiant Humanitaire du Collège du Sud
+Création du site internet destiné au Comité Étudiant Humanitaire du Collège du Sud
 ============================

 ..  toctree::